StractOrg/stract/README.md

 * De-rank websites with third-party trackers
 * Prioritize fresh content
 * Regional search
+* Use [optics](https://github.com/StractOrg/sample-optics/blob/main/quickstart.optic) to almost endlessly customize your search results.
   * Customize how signals are combined during search for the final search result
-* Use [optics](https://github.com/Cuely/sample-optics/blob/main/quickstart.optic) to almost endlessly customize your search results.
 * Prioritize links (centrality) from the sites you trust.

 # 👩‍💻 Setup
-We recommend everyone to use the hosted version at [cuely.io](https://cuely.io/), but you can also follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md) to setup the engine locally.
+We recommend everyone to use the hosted version at [trystract.com](https://trystract.com/), but you can also follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md) to setup the engine locally.

 # ‍💼 License
-Cuely is offered under the terms defined under the [LICENSE.md](LICENSE.md) file.
+Stract is offered under the terms defined under the [LICENSE.md](LICENSE.md) file.

 # 📬 Contact
-You can contact us at [hello@cuely.io](mailto:hello@cuely.io) or in our [Discord server](https://discord.gg/BmzKHffWJM).
+You can contact us at [hello@trystract.com](mailto:hello@trystract.com) or in our [Discord server](https://discord.gg/BmzKHffWJM).

 # 🏆 Thank you!
 We truly stand on the shoulders of giants and this project would not have been even remotely feasible without them.
 An especially huge thank you to
-* The authors and contributors of Tantivy for providing the inverted index library on which Cuely is built.
+* The authors and contributors of Tantivy for providing the inverted index library on which Stract is built.
 * The commoncrawl organization for crawling the web and making the dataset readily available.